nlpcl-lab/ace2005-preprocessing/README.md

 ```bash
 sudo python main.py --data=./data/ace_2005_td_v7/data/English
 ```

-Then you can get the parsed data in `output directory`.
+- Then you can get the parsed data in `output directory`.

-Note that if it is not executed with the `sudo`, an error can occur when using `stanford-corenlp`.
+- If it is not executed with the `sudo`, an error can occur when using `stanford-corenlp`.

+- It takes about 30 minutes to complete the pre-processing.

 ## Output